 Did you know that American people overall have the highest cholesterol in the world...Pretty sobering when you look at it that way isn't it?
-Most people know that high cholesterol is a dangerous problem but many are not sure of the why's and the how's or what the heck is a LDL or HDL and what all of those the numbers mean.
-In addition, there are a lot of myths out there about the causes, symptoms and prevention of high cholesterol.
-The first step to fighting high cholesterol is to sift them and search out medical fact on both high and low cholesterol in order to make the best determination about what is good for you and subsequently good for your health!
+Most people know that high cholesterol is a dangerous problem but many are not sure of the why's and the how's or what the heck is an LDL or HDL and what all of those numbers mean.
+In addition, there are a lot of myths out there about the causes, symptoms, and prevention of high cholesterol.
+The first step to fighting high cholesterol is to sift them and search out the medical facts on both high and low cholesterol in order to make the best determination about what is good for you and subsequently good for your health!

 Cholesterol Myth #1

 You will experience high cholesterol symptoms if there's a problem.

 Cholesterol Fact: Most people can't tell when their cholesterol is dangerously high.

 About 20 percent of Americans have high cholesterol and don't know it.
 There are no real medical symptoms associated with high cholesterol.
 In fact, most won't find out their high cholesterol status until after they suffer a medical event like a heart attack or stroke.

 If you would prefer to find out whether or not you have high cholesterol before such an event, you should begin having your high-risk cholesterol checked in your 20s and then once every five years.
 Your risk for high cholesterol rises with age, so men over the age of 45 and women who are 55 and over should be tested more often.
 Those who struggle with high cholesterol or have numbers close to the danger line should be tested more often, as well.

 A prescription is the only way to lower dangerously high cholesterol.

 Cholesterol Fact: Medication is one way to lower cholesterol, but you can do it without a high cholesterol prescription through dietary changes and exercise.